 “…blessed are those who have not seen, and yet have believed.” – John 20:29b

-And then when Mary told Joseph, he didn’t buy it for a minute.
-He knew he wasn’t the daddy and immediately made plans to dump her.
-Once again, it took an angel to convince him that Mary was telling the truth.
-Joseph doubted and then believed the word of God through the angel.
+Then, when Mary told Joseph, he didn’t buy it for a minute.
+He knew he wasn’t the father and immediately made plans to dump her.
+Once again, an angel convinced him that Mary was telling the truth.

 At first, Joseph doubted, as well.
 He was also human.

 But then he believed the word of God through an angel.

 So if you find yourself feeling guilty for harboring occasional doubts, relax.
 There is no sin in doubting.
 Doubts only become sins when we begin to believe them as fact.

 And we are more fortunate than Mary and Joseph.
 We don’t need an angel to convince us.

 We have the written, historical Word of God.